ebachelet/pyLIMA/README.md

 sys.path.append(your-path-to-pyLIMA-directory)

 from pyLIMA import whatyouneed

-### Required libraries
-pyLIMA also require some python modules installation, see the documentation link above.

 ### Examples
 Examples can be found in your pyLIMA directory.
 Look on the documentation to learn how to run it.